 Overall, the game makes race days more exciting, and you even have a shot at winning free tickets to a 2023 Grand Prix.
 Just make sure your drivers have not only a need for speed but also a desire to avoid disqualification—not that we’re speaking from experience or anything.

 Cycling Fantasy might be one of the more obscure fantasy platforms out there, but it’s also one of the most entertaining.

 Available only as an app for IOS and Google Play devices, Cycling Fantasy has fantasy competitions specifically geared towards men’s and women’s UCI World Tour races.
-That means you can compete against road cycling fans worldwide in races such as the Tour de France, the Giro d’Italia, and the Vuelta a España.
+That means you can compete against road cycling fans worldwide in races such as the Tour de France, Giro d’Italia, and Vuelta a España.